-Scott, a former RegAF MTI, knows all about flexibility on the fly.
-As a Reserve Airman for about a month, he's learning the ins-and-outs of Reserve duty while helping stand up a Reserve squadron that is composed of the gamut of Airmen from bases (and cities) around the country.
-With 20-plus years on active duty (five of those as an MTI), he brings a fresh, total force perspective to the team.
+Scott, a former Regular Air Force MTI, knows all about flexibility on the fly.
+As a Reserve Airman for about a month, he's learning the ins-and-outs of Reserve duty while helping stand up a Reserve squadron that is composed of the gamut of Airmen from bases and cities around the country.
+With 20-plus years on active duty, with five of those as an MTI, he brings a fresh, total force perspective to the team.

 For Elliott, the challenge of managing the MTI recruiting function is definitely affected by COVID-19 travel restrictions, coupled with a host of additional and interim duties.

-As busy as they are with their primary duties, squadron members are also engaged in other activities, including teaching leadership and team development seminars for local and command-level events and sending honor guard teams to support command- and USAF-level events.
+As busy as they are with their primary duties, squadron members are also engaged in other activities, including teaching leadership and team development seminars for local and command-level events and sending honor guard teams to support command- and Air Force-level events.

-"We have an obligation to make the Air Force Reserve, and the Air Force, better and we take that obligation very seriously," said Erard.
+"We have an obligation to make the Air Force Reserve, and the Air Force, better and we take that obligation very seriously," Erard said.
 "Our professional Airmen are honored to share their skills with their total force teammates."

 Those skills were evident during the 2018 capability demonstration, and Chief Strange expects to see similar successes when this class graduates in mid-July.

 "From the strategic perspective, the 433rd demonstrated its ability to shoulder a significant share of the BMT mission, and trainees assigned to 433rd confirmed their instructors’ abilities, earning individual and team recognition," the chief said.
 "One flight earned the commander’s excellence award (overall honor flight) and the top female fitness award.
-One flight earned the BEAST (Basic Expeditionary Airman Skills Training) excellence award, and another took second for male fitness excellence.
+One flight earned the Basic Expeditionary Airman Skills Training, or BEAST, excellence award, and another took second for male fitness excellence.
 Six of the top fitness performers were 433rd trainees, and 21 earned the distinction of honor graduate.
 We think these trainees are going to shine, as well."